edchavarro/DFIR_scripts/README.md

 # DFIR_scripts

-This space contains scripts I have created to try to automate basic analysis or triage for incident evidence.
+This space contains scripts I have created to try to automate basic analisys or triage for incident evidence.

 It works for me, maybe could be useful for you.